Jessie Willcox Smith: Continued career

-Smith was a member of Philadelphia's The Plastic Club (founded 1897), established to promote "Art for art's sake" and to provide a means to encourage one another professionally and create opportunities to sell their works.
+Smith was a member of Philadelphia's The Plastic Club (founded in 1897), which was established to promote "Art for art's sake" and to provide a means for artists to encourage one another professionally and create opportunities to sell their works.

 Other members included Elenore Abbott, Violet Oakley, and Elizabeth Shippen Green.
-All the women who founded it had been students of Howard Pyle.
+All of the women who founded it were students of Howard Pyle.

 In 1903, the Society of Illustrators elected Florence Scovel Shinn and Elizabeth Shippen Green as its first women members.
 Smith, Oakley, and May Wilson Preston became members the following year.
 They were associate members until 1920, when they were made full members of the organization.

 In 1905 she was one of seven leading artists who contracted to work exclusively for Collier's.
 The others were Charles Dana Gibson, Maxfield Parrish, A. B. Frost, Frank Xavier Leyendecker, E. W. Kemble, and Frederic Remington.

 According to The New York Times in 1910, Smith made about US$12,000 ($ today) per year and, like Norman Rockwell and J. C. Leyendecker, became popular as a "media star".

-In 1911 both of her parents and her former teacher and promoter, Howard Pyle, died and Elizabeth Shippen Green married Huger Elliott.
+In 1911 both her parents and her former teacher and promoter, Howard Pyle, died and Elizabeth Shippen Green married Huger Elliott.
 Oakley had a major mural project in the Pennsylvania state capitol in Harrisburg that kept her away from Cogslea for extended periods.
 Smith had a 16-room house and studio that she called Cogshill built on property near Cogslea.
 She lived in this house, her final home, with Cozens, her aunt, and her brother.

-Over the next several years she continued to create illustrations for magazines, including a series of Mother Goose illustrations printed in Good Housekeeping which were black and white until mid-1914 when they were printed in color.
+Over the next several years, she continued to create illustrations for magazines, including a series of Mother Goose illustrations printed in Good Housekeeping, which were black and white until mid-1914 when they were printed in color.
 Her illustrations were reproduced in the book The Jessie Willcox Smith Mother Goose by Dodd, Mead, and Company.
 This book, reflecting her continued theme of mother and child in a realistic portrayal, was a commercial success.
 Biographer Edward D. Nudelman wrote, "The cover illustration for this book, showing two children nestled beneath the wings of Mother Goose, is one of Smith's most pleasing and warm images.
 The serenity portrayed in the posture and expression of the children, along with the material concern of Mother Goose, gives evidence of the genius of Smith."